 How ironic, given his record, that the outgoing President refuses to enter the UK at a military base and instead chooses to bring chaos to Heathrow just to get his ego stroked.

 We now enter the Stargate style timewarp in order to enter the main Terminal 5 building.
-Well, it must be a timewarp because on my outbound journey, I noticed mutiple signs containing the dire warning: ‘Please do not enter Satellite B unless your flight departs from ‘B’ gate.
+Well, it must be a timewarp because on my outbound journey, I noticed multiple signs containing the dire warning: ‘Please do not enter Satellite B unless your flight departs from ‘B’ gate.
 It will take (at least) 40 mins to return.’

 Which is weird as it took me just 5 minutes, using the timewarp.